How to Source On Alibaba And Sell On Amazon FBA // A Step-by-Step Guide

 Figure Out Who Is Legit On Alibaba

-Always remember that the best supplier directly buys from the factory, not a reseller.
+Always remember that the best suppliers buy directly from the factory, not through a reseller.
 When a potential supplier sends you a product picture, zoom in and see if you can find a logo or factory name.
 If you see a name, find that factory and contact them directly.
-If possible, avoid trading companies, resellers, and buying offices and attempt to do business directly with the factory.
+If possible, avoid trading companies, resellers, and buying offices, and attempt to do business directly with the factory.

-• Check out 1688.com - Another resource is the website 1688.com, which is like Alibaba but for Chinese buyers looking to buy from Chinese factories.
-There is not much motivation for the Chinese to resell to the Chinese.
+Check out 1688.com - Another resource is the website 1688.com, which is similar to Alibaba but specifically designed for Chinese buyers looking to purchase from Chinese factories.
+There is little motivation for the Chinese to resell to other Chinese.
 This is considered an advanced trick because it is entirely Chinese and requires you to sign up to use it.

-• Ask for documents - Ask a supplier what documents and certifications they have, such as ISO 9001.
-Always ask for business registration certificates and check the dates.
+Request documents - Ask a supplier to provide the documents and certifications they hold, such as ISO 9001.
+Always request business registration certificates and verify the dates.
 Ensure the business certification matches the supplier’s information; otherwise, you may be dealing with a reseller.

-• Attempt to schedule a visit (even if you don’t plan on going) - If they are a legitimate factory, they should be perfectly fine with you visiting if they make excuses; this should raise some flags.
+Attempt to schedule a visit (even if you don’t plan on attending) - If they are a legitimate factory, they should be perfectly fine with you visiting, and if they make excuses, this should raise some flags.

-Keep in mind factories are typically pretty weak in both marketing and English.
+Keep in mind that factories are typically pretty weak in both marketing and English.
 So, if you receive poorly formatted emails, it’s not a big deal.
-Besides, do not expect them to speak good English or any English.
-It’s possible and common for them to use an online translating service to translate messages from Chinese.
+Besides, do not expect them to speak good English or any English at all.
+It’s possible and common for them to use an online translation service to translate messages from Chinese.
 Just make sure they are making an effort to be honest and helpful.

 How Do I Avoid Getting Scammed Or Ripped Off?

-• Google them - A good company will have an essential web presence.
+Google them - A reputable company will have a strong online presence.
 Please make sure there are no warnings about them on online forums.

-• Ask detailed questions - They should know these questions well if they are a manufacturer.
+Ask detailed questions - They should be familiar with these questions if they are a manufacturer.

-• Ask for pictures—A good supplier should provide detailed pictures of the product and the factory.
+Ask for pictures—A good supplier should provide detailed pictures of the product and the factory where it is manufactured.
 They should also be able to provide pictures quickly and fulfill any request you might have, such as pictures of specific equipment or product details.

-• Get a sample before you buy - any legitimate supplier will have no problem shipping a sample.
-We’ll talk more about this later.
+Get a sample before you buy - any legitimate supplier will have no problem shipping a sample.
+We’ll discuss this further later.

-• Request an on-site visit or factory tour—While this step is unnecessary, it is beneficial.
+Request an on-site visit or factory tour—Although this step is not necessary, it is beneficial.
 You can hire a third party to visit the factory and inspect it in person (Cosmo offers this service, by the way), or if you’re willing to spend more, fly in and inspect it yourself.

 Here is a summary of our full post on the best ways to avoid scams!